Arshiya-606/final-project-git/README.md

-# final-project-git
+# Final Project for Git and GitHub

- Final assignment for Coursera Git and GitHub course
+This repository contains the final assignment for the Coursera Git and GitHub course.